- 5' 10"

 Best Known For:

-Andrew Cuomo is best known as a politician, as the son of Mario Cuomo and as the Governor of New York.
+Andrew Cuomo is best known as a politician, as the son of Mario Cuomo and as the former Governor of New York.

 Andrew married Kerry Kennedy, the seventh child of Robert F. Kennedy, in 1991.
 They had three children together — Cara, Michaela and Mariah — before they divorced in 2005.
-He is brother of CNN anchor Chris Cuomo.
+He is the brother of CNN anchor Chris Cuomo.
 In 2011, Andrew began living with his girlfriend, Food Network host Sandra Lee.
 In 2015, he presided over the wedding of his longtime friend, Billy Joel, to his fourth wife, Alexis Roderick.